-Several heuristics have been proposed to choose clusterheads in an ad hoc network.
-These include (i) Highest-Degree heuristic (ii) Lowest-ID heuristic and (iii) Node-Weight heuristic.
+To the best of our knowledge, three heuristics have been proposed to choose clusterheads in ad hoc networks.
+They include (i) Highest-Degree heuristic (ii) Lowest-ID heuristic and (iii) Node-Weight heuristic.
 In the assumed graph model of the network, the mobile terminals are represented as nodes and there exists an edge between two nodes if they can communicate with each other directly (i.e., one node lies within the transmission range of another).
-The performance of these heuristics were shown in [3], [6] by simulation experiments where mobile nodes were randomly placed in a square grid and moved with different speeds in different directions.
-Let us summarize below these heuristics.
+The performance of these heuristics were shown in [3,6] by simulation experiments where mobile nodes were randomly placed in a square grid and moved with different speeds in different directions.
+These heuristics are summarized below.

-A. Highest-Degree Heuristic

-This approach is a modified version of [10] which computes the degree of a node based on the distance between that node from others.
+Highest-Degree Heuristic: This approach is a modified version of [10] which computes the degree of a node based on the distance between that node from others.
 A node x is considered to be a neighbor of another node y if x lies within the transmission range of y.
-The node with the maximum degree is chosen to be a clusterhead and any tie is broken by the node ids which are unique.
+The node with the maximum degree is chosen as a clusterhead and any tie is broken by the node ids which are unique.
 The neighbors of a clusterhead become members of that cluster and can no longer participate in the election process.
-This heuristic is also known as the highest-connectivity algorithm.

-Experiments demonstrate that the system has a low rate of clusterhead changes but the throughput of the system is low.
-Typically, each cluster was assigned some resources which was shared among the members of that cluster on a round-robin basis [6], [7], [8].
-As the number of nodes in a cluster is increased, the throughput of each user drops and hence, a gradual degradation in the system performance is observed.
-This is the inherent drawback of the Highest-Degree heuristic since the number of nodes in a cluster is not bounded.
+This heuristic is also known as the highestconnectivity algorithm.
+Experiments demonstrate that the system has a low rate of clusterhead change but the throughput is low under this scheme.
+Typically, each cluster on a round-robin basis [6,7,8].
+As the number of nodes in a cluster is increased, the throughput of each user drops and hence a gradual degradation in the system performance is observed.
+This is the inherent drawback of this heuristic since the number of nodes in a cluster is not bounded.

-B. Lowest-ID Heuristic

-Gerla and Tsai [6] proposed a simple heuristic by assigning a unique id to each node and choosing the node with the minimum id as a clusterhead.
+Lowest-ID Heuristic: Gerla and Tsai [6] proposed a simple heuristic by assigning a unique id to each node and choosing the node with the minimum id as a clusterhead.
 However, the clusterhead can delegate its duties to the next node with the minimum id in its cluster.
-A node is called gateway if it lies within the transmission range of two or more clusters.

-For this heuristic, the system performance is better compared to the Highest-Degree heuristic in terms of the throughput.
+A node is called a gateway if it lies within the transmission range of two or more clusters.
+For this heuristic, the system performance is better compared with the Highest-Degree heuristic in terms of the throughput.
 Since the environment under consideration is mobile, it is unlikely that node degrees remain stable resulting in frequent clusterhead updates.
-The drawback of this heuristic is its bias towards nodes with smaller id which leads to the battery drainage of certain nodes.
+The drawback of this heuristic is its bias towards nodes with smaller ids which leads to the battery drainage of certain nodes.
 Moreover, it does not attempt to balance the load uniformly across all the nodes.

-C. Node-Weight Heuristic

-Basagni et al. [2], [3] assigned node-weights based on the suitability of a node being a clusterhead.
-A node is chosen to be a clusterhead if its node-weight is higher than any of its neighbor's node-weights.
-The smaller node id is chosen to break a tie.
+Node-Weight Heuristic: Basagni et al. [2,3] assigned node-weights based on the suitability of a node being a clusterhead.
+A node is chosen to be a clusterhead if its weight is higher than any of its neighbor's node-weights.
+The smaller id is chosen in case of a tie.
 To verify the performance of the system [2], the nodes were assigned weights which varied linearly with their speeds but with negative slope.
 Results proved that the number of updates required is smaller than the Highest-Degree and Lowest-ID heuristics.
 Since node weights were varied in each simulation cycle, computing the clusterheads becomes very expensive and there are no optimizations on the system parameters such as throughput and power control.